mbadwa/DevOps-Projects/README.md

 ### Projects

-1. Vprofile Application - a Java app, details on how to deploy it can be found in /vprofile-local-env/project-preamble-details.
+1. Vprofile Application - a Java app, details on how to deploy it can be found in [Project Deployment](../DevOps-Projects/vprofile-local-env/project-deploy-details.md)